marcosQuesada/githubTop/README.md

  - Encoders
  - Server Handlers: transport layer

- App Core based on Service layer, so all requests to the server are being considered commands handled by services.
+ App Core based on Service layer, all incoming server are being considered commands handled by services.
 Those service handlers are the base of exposed endpoints, enabling middleware design, so instrumentation, metrics, rate-limits... and many more components can be plugged easy in a decoupled way.

  Endpoints and middlewares are finally wrapped by encoders and plugged to the transport layer.
 In our case, json is used as encoders and are plugged as http.Handler in our http Server.

  ![alt text](https://raw.githubusercontent.com/mycodesmells/gokit-example/master/res/onion.png "App architecture")

- Service errors are translated to proper transport error codes, in our case, to http.StatusCode embedding errors as json payloads.
+ Service errors translated properly to transport error codes, in our case, as http.StatusCode embedding errors as json payloads.

 ### Design Trade-offs
 As our challenge goal could be achieved with a regular http server, github client and a cache layer, the approach could be seen as little over-complex, but, with that in mind, endpoints and middleware architecture enables us to replace all project components where required, example: expose our service using grpc it's just a layer to wrap service layer... to add persistent connections, just need to add new socket handlers... and so on.

 Apart from that, go-kit components give us really valuable services that can be added as just another middleware layers: request tracing, abuse control...